-- (a) Approval of the disposal site by the local governing body [or "Host government approval," as provided in § 22-27-48, Ala.
-Code (2006 Rplc.
-Vol.)]; - (b) An evaluation by the Regional Planning Commission of the consistency of the proposed solid waste management site to the current regional solid waste management needs assessment [or "Statement of consistency," as provided in § 22-27-48, Ala.
-Code (2006 Rplc.
-Vol.)]; and, - (c) Related technical information.
+- (a) Approval of the disposal site by the local governing body [or "Host government approval," as provided in § 22 27 48, Ala.
+Code (2006 - Rplc.
+Vol.)]; - (b) Related technical information.

-Once the application for a solid waste disposal facility or a major modification to an existing solid waste disposal facility, is deemed to be a completed application - that is, the Land Division has determined that all the information asked for on the application has been provided by the applicant - ADEM shall notify interested and potentially interested persons of the proposed landfill unit by publishing a notice in a newspaper of general circulation in the county in which the facility is located or is proposed to be located.
+Once the application for a solid waste disposal facility or a major modification to an existing solid waste disposal facility, is deemed to be a completed application - that is, the Land Division has determined that all the information asked for on the application has been provided by the applicant - ADEM shall notify interested and potentially interested persons of the proposed landfill unit by posting a notice on the ADEM website.

 Landowners' properties adjoining to a proposed landfill unit will also receive a copy of public notice.
 The Department will also place the public notice on its Internet Web site.